MartinZikmund/vs2017-resx-issue/README.md

 ## Brief description

+The sample app contains a UWP app and a PCL library with localized RESX file (*LocalizedStrings.rex, LocalizedStrings.cs.resx*).
+Culture is set in the app's constructor as follows:

+    CultureInfo.CurrentUICulture = new CultureInfo("cs");
+    CultureInfo.CurrentCulture = new CultureInfo("cs");

-When a UWP app references a Portable Class Library with localized RESX file and the app is then launched for debugging, the localized resources are never displayed and the app will show neutral RESX strings only.
+When launched for debugging, the localized resources are never displayed and the app will show neutral RESX strings only.
 When debugged in Visual Studio 2015, it works as expected.

 ## Steps to reproduce
 1. Clone the repo